Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/DynamicAddressablesNetworkPrefabs/README.md

 ---
 ### 💡 Documentation
-Check out our [Bitesize Samples documentation](https://docs-multiplayer.unity3d.com/netcode/current/learn/bitesize/bitesize-introduction) for a more in-depth technical breakdown of our engineering decisions and why the sample works the way it does.
+Check out the [Dynamic Addressables Network Prefabs sample documentation](https://docs-multiplayer.unity3d.com/netcode/current/learn/bitesize/bitesize-dynamicPrefabs) for a more in-depth technical breakdown of our engineering decisions and why the sample works the way it does.

 ---
 <br>